Back in 2008, I proposed an animated TV series to the powers-that-be at Warner Bros.

 Over the next couple of weeks, I continued developing segments and story ideas for the show, I kept drawing and pulling artwork together, and I started to make calls in hopes of lining up some of the brilliant folks who helped make "Animaniacs" a success, funny people like Sherri Stoner, Deanna Oliver, Paul Rugg, John McCann, Alfred Gimeno, John McClenahan, Joey Banaskiewicz and others.

-Then, about a month after the initial pitch, a fellow named Sam Register was hired by Warner Bros. to be the executive in charge of Warner Bros.
+Then, about a month after the initial pitch, Sam Register was hired by Warner Bros. to be the executive in charge of Warner Bros.
 Television Animation, where he would be reporting directly to division prez Peter Roth.
-Well, it seems that Mr. Register had his own plans for the Looney Tunes characters because, once he arrived on the scene, suddenly my green-lit pilot became un-green-lit.
+Sam had his own plans for the Looney Tunes characters.
+Soon after he arrived on the scene, my green-lit pilot became un-green-lit.

 |Elmer has the title role and Quick Draw McGraw plays his equine sidekick in this movie parody from "Mixed Nutz," an animated TV series pitched to Warner Bros. by Tom Ruegger back in 2008.|